 "CAST & BLAST" (HAYDEN, IDAHO • PAINTED JULY 1999 ACRYLIC ON CANVAS 11X14-INCH)In the 1990s, this rustic log store located in the town of Hayden Lake was THE spot for bait, lures, rods, shells ~ and every possible gift item for the outdoor sports enthusiast.

-I painted my sisters, Peggy, Marilee and myself in full fly-fishing gear ~ from vests to boots ~ in front of the Cast & Blast.
-This was a bit of a stretch, as our summers spent for decades at Hayden were more about sunbathing, water skiing and cruising around the lake in one of the mahogany Century boats so prevalent there in the 1950s and 1960s.
+I painted my sisters, Peggy, Marilee and myself in full fly-fishing gear ~ from vests to boots ~ in front of the shop.
+This was a bit of a stretch, as our summers spent for decades at Hayden were more about sunbathing, water skiing, and cruising around the lake in one of the mahogany Century boats so prevalent there in the 1950s and 1960s.

-Sadly for all its customers, a short time after I painted this artwork, the unique shop closed its doors as the owners retired to enjoy all of the activities their mercantile had supported for so many years ~ off to fly fish at some nearby pristine setting.
+Sadly for all its customers, a short time after I painted this portrait, the unique shop locked its door for the last time.
+The owners retired to enjoy all of the activities their mercantile had supported for so many years ~ off to fly fish at some nearby pristine setting.

-Click on the Red Hand graphic here to access "The BIG List" of ALL of the Spokane Collection artwork.
-Titles are listed in caps alphabetically by group and linked in bold red type to pages throughout this WINTER edition of the webstie.
+Click on the Red Pointer graphic header here to access "The BIG List" of ALL of the Spokane Collection artwork.
+Titles are listed in caps alphabetically by group and linked in bold red type to pages throughout this HOLIDAY edition of the web site.